klausahrenberg/WThermostatBeca/README.md

 ```
 Only the specified parts of schedules will be changed.
 ### Don't like or it doesn't work?
 Flash the original firmware (see installation).
-Instead of flashing ```ThermostatBecaWifi.bin```, use your saved ```originalFirmware1M.bin``` to restore your original firmware.
 Write me a message with your exact model and which parameter was not correct.
-Maybe your MQTT-server received some messages mcucommand/unknown - this would be also helpful for me.
-Again: I have tested this only with model bac-002-wifi.
+Maybe your MQTT-server received some unknown messages - this would be also helpful for me.
+Again: I have tested this only with model BHT-002-GBLW.
 If you have another device, don't expect that this is working directly.
 ### Build this firmware from source
 For build from sources you can use the Arduino-IDE or Sloeber.
 All sources needed are inside the folder 'src'.
 You will need some libraries: esp8266, ArduinoJson, DNSServer, EEPROM, NTPClient, TimeLib - It's all available via board and library manager inside of ArduinoIDE